FBAR Penalties for Expats – Get Caught up Now

 November 15, 2022 | Blog, Foreign Bank Account | 5 minute read

 Expat Tax Blog.
 Tax Tips for US Americans abroad.

 All blogs are verified by IRS Enrolled Agents and CPAs

 One of the first things an expat may do once they move abroad is secure a foreign bank account.
-However, when tax season comes and you forget to file an FBAR due to your account, FBAR penalties for expats are possible.
+However, when tax season comes, you may forget to file an FBAR due to your account, FBAR penalties for expats are possible.

 Don’t fret just yet, because while penalties are a reality, the truth is – if the IRS hasn’t contacted you yet about failed FBAR filings, you still have an opportunity to make it up penalty-free.

 What is the FBAR

 The FBAR – or Foreign Bank Account Report – is a form US citizens living abroad must fill out if they reach a certain threshold in their bank accounts.